gardener/documentation/website/documentation/getting-started/shoots/_index.md

 ### Result

-The result of user configuration and defaulting is a shoot resource that, once applied, will be acted upon by various Gardener components.
+The result of your provided inputs and a set of conscious default values is a shoot resource that, once applied, will be acted upon by various Gardener components.
 The status section represents the intermediate steps / results of these operations.
 A typical shoot creation flow would look like this:

 1. Assign control plane to a seed.
 1. Create infrastructure resources in the data plane account (e.g., VPC, gateways, ...)